-Sample.Error = $\sum$ wi (yi - yimodel) /(n-m)
+Sample.Error2 = \sum wi (yi - yimodel)2 /(n-m)

-If the user provides no weights, or for uniform weighting, or for all weight columns equal to one another, the returned variance-covariance matrix provides the relative covariances of the coefficients in any of the columns of the coefficient matrix, C. There are two ways to compute the actual variances and covariances for a particular column of C. If coefficient variances are to be determined using the actual deviations of the model from the best fit then the covariance matrix should be multiplied by the observed sample variance for the corresponding column of Y, found in Sample.Variance.matrix.
-Alternatively, if the coefficient variances are to be determined a priori from the expected experimental or measurement errors then the covariance matrix should be multiplied by the observed sample variance or the a priori measurement variances, the diagonal elements of the variance-covariance matrix are the variances on the coefficients.
+If the user provides no weights, or for uniform weighting, or for all weight columns equal to one another, the returned variance-covariance matrix provides the relative covariances of the coefficients in any of the columns of the coefficient matrix, C. There are two ways to compute the actual variances and covariances for a particular column of C. If coefficient variances are to be determined using the actual deviations of the model from the best fit then the covariance matrix should be multiplied by the observed sample variance for the corresponding column of Y, found in Sample.
+Variance.matrix.
+Alternatively, if the coefficient variances are to be determined a priori from the expected experimental or measurement errors then the covariance matrix should be multiplied by the experimenter's expected variances on the Y values.
+After being scaled with the observed sample variance or the a priori measurement variances, the diagonal elements of the variance-covariance matrix are the variances on the coefficients of C, and their square roots are the expected errors on the coefficients.